Saartje87/pbjs-0.6/docs/PB-$.md

 ### getHtml

-Get the `innerHTML` of first element in the set.
+Get the `HTML` of first element in the set.

 ###### Signature
 ```javascript